 - Deployable or temporary structures can be re-located and re-used.

 Birdair has contributed toward many LEED building certification projects.
-These include:

 - David L. Lawrence Convention Center in Pittsburgh, PA (the first convention center in the world to achieve LEED certification)

 - Pentagon Metro Entrance Facility in Arlington, VA

 - Rapid Central Station in Grand Rapids, MI